springcomp/azure-functions-university/lessons/dotnet6/logging/README.md

     `` logging / loglevel / <category> ``

+    This is anchored into an implicit `AzureFunctionsJobHost` top-level section.

     To represent this hiearchy in _App Settings_, use a `__` double-underscore separator and replace the `.` separator with a single `_` underscore character.

+    On Azure, when _App Settings_ are changed, the Function App restarts.

     When run locally, _App Settings_ are specified in `local.settings.json`.
     Update this file and add the following two properties: